End-pulled polymer translocation through a many-body flexible pore: Polymer translocation

 \section{Polymer translocation}

 The main goal of this work, is to verify the effect of the pore elasticity on the translocation.
-We performed a set of numerical experiments by spanning in both the bonding elastic parameter $k_b$ and the bending $k_{\theta}$ by setting the pulling velocity to $v_{pull} = 0.1\,nm/ps$, and the damping to the low value $\Gamma = 0.1 ps^{-1}$.
+We performed a set of numerical experiments by spanning in both the bonding elastic parameter $k_b$ and the bending $k_{\theta}$ by setting the pulling velocity to $v_{p} = 0.1\,nm/ps$, and the damping to the low value $\Gamma = 0.1 ps^{-1}$.

-The initial configuration in the translocation consists in a polymer with its right edge put in the middle of the pore channel.
+The initial configuration in the translocation consists in the right edge of the polyer put in the middle of the pore channel.
 Starting from that position (see Fig.~\ref{INI}a)), and maintaining fixed the position of the cantilever, the dynamics is run during a fixed time under the action of the thermal fluctuations, with the goal to reach a thermalization of the system, involving all the structures, i.e. polymer, membrane and channel.
+We have also estimated the relaxation time required for the polymer to reach the equilibrium state to be about $\tau_{relax}\approx1\,\rm{ns}$.
+This time is of the order of the translocation time for one of the set of parameters used (See Fig.~\ref{Trajectories}a)b)c)).
+For other set of parameters, $\tau_{relax}$ is much smaller than the translocation time (See Fig.~\ref{Trajectories}d)), so showing a quasi-equilibrium kinetics.
+In all cases the curves remain qualitatively unchanged for the purpose of characterizing the position of the polymer during the translocation and its effects on the dynamics of the pore.

 After that transient, the cantilever is moved rightward with the constant velocity $v_{p}$ (See the scheme in Fig.~\ref{INI}b)), in agreement with many experimental procedures, and the force on the connected spring is recorded up to the final event, defined as the last monomer of the chain reaching the right edge of the pore.